apache/singa/doc/en/downloads.md

         * Add VGG, Inception V4, ResNet, and DenseNet for ImageNet classification
         * Create alias for conda packages
         * Complete documentation in Chinese
-        * Add instructions for running Singa on Windoes
+        * Add instructions for running Singa on Windows
-        * Update the compilation, CI; Fix some bugs
+        * Update the compilation, CI
+        * Fix some bugs